Linaro/documentation/Reference-Platform/EnterpriseEdition/D03/README.md

 Since we use the same kernel config with all our builds and distributions, it is also available as part of the same kernel tree, and can be found at [arch/arm64/configs/distro.config](https://github.com/96boards/linux/blob/96b/releases/2016.06/arch/arm64/configs/distro.config).

-At the time of the 16.03 release, the kernel is based on *4.4.11*.
+At the time of the 16.06 release, the kernel is based on *4.4.11*.

-For future releases we will also have kernel config fragments for key functionality that will make it easier for other projects and distributions to consume.

-The Reference Platform kernel will act as an integration point (very similar to linux-next) for various upstream-targeted features and platform-enablement code on the latest kernel.
-Please read the [kernel policy](../../KernelPolicy.md) on how this kernel will be maintained.
-It is not meant to be a stable kernel - the [LSK](https://wiki.linaro.org/LSK) is already available for that.

 ### Quick Start

 #### D03 - QuickStart

-UEFI/EDK2 is supported by D03 (with build from source instructions available as part of the [UEFI EDK2 Guide](../UEFI-EDK2-Guide-EE.md#building), and since ACPI support is new, please make sure you are using the latest firmware available at [https://builds.96boards.org/snapshots/reference-platform/components/uefi/latest/release/d03/](https://builds.96boards.org/snapshots/reference-platform/components/uefi/latest/release/d03/) before proceeding with kernel testing or installing your favorite distribution (and please make sure to report your firmware version when reporting issues and bugs).
+UEFI/EDK2 is supported by D03 (with build from source instructions available as part of the [UEFI EDK2 Guide](../UEFI-EDK2-Guide-EE.md#building), and since ACPI support is new, please make sure you are using the latest firmware available at [https://builds.96boards.org/releases/reference-platform/components/uefi/16.06/release/d03/](https://builds.96boards.org/releases/reference-platform/components/uefi/16.06/release/d03/) before proceeding with kernel testing or installing your favorite distribution (and please make sure to report your firmware version when reporting issues and bugs).

 **NOTE:** 16.06 kernel **requires** the 16.06 UEFI/EDK2 firmware release!